 I work as a Diversity Consultant and design bespoke workshops and services in the field of inclusion.
-I am currently facilitating a training program called the ‘Mixed Classroom in Practice’, at the Vrije Universiteit (VU), Amsterdam along with mentoring an online course – “English Pronunciation in a Global World”.
+I am currently facilitating a training program called the ‘Mixed Classroom in Practice’, at the Vrije Universiteit (VU), Amsterdam along with mentoring an online course or MOOC – “English Pronunciation in a Global World,” also a VU initiative under the guidance of Dr. Laura Rupp.

 I was awarded the NWO Mosaic/Mozaiek doctoral scholarship in 2012.
 The VU Fellowship in 2010, and the Sanwa Bank Scholarship in 1999.
 I have a University Teaching Qualification certification (Basiskwalificatie Onderwijs).
 My Masters degree is from the Vrije Universiteit in Amsterdam, and my Bachelors degree from St. Stephen’s College, Delhi.